Archdiocese of Cagliari: History

-Legend relates how a disciple of Jesus Christ, one Bonifatius, preached the Gospel in Cagliari in the 1st century.
-There were probably bishops at Cagliari from an early date, however, as Athanasius of Alexandria speaks of previous episcopal martyrs (during the Diocletian persecution most likely) in a letter to his contemporary, the first well-known bishop of Cagliari, Lucifer.
+Legend relates that a disciple of Jesus Christ, one Bonifatius, preached the Gospel in Cagliari in the 1st century.
+His body was said to have been found in the 17th century, with an inscription identifying it as Bonifacius.
+The inscription, however, is a forgery, as is the disciple himself.

+There were probably bishops at Cagliari from an early date.
+Athanasius of Alexandria speaks of previous episcopal martyrs (during the Diocletian persecution most likely) in a letter to his contemporary, the first well-known bishop of Cagliari, Lucifer (c.354–370).
 Cagliari remained Roman Catholic despite the Arianism prevalent at the time and many African bishops fled the Arian Vandals to come to Cagliari.
-At the time of the Second Council of Constantinople (681), Cagliari was already a metropolitan see.
-It has been suggested that in the 10th and 11th century as the giudicati of Sardinia became independent, the archbishop of Cagliari became the de facto theocratic ruler of the island through the Corona de Logu.